How to care for your braces while travelling

 What to pack

 To be prepared for your holiday you need to ensure you have all the tools needed to properly care for your braces.
 Start with the basics and pack your toothbrush, toothpaste and mouthwash, as well as dental floss or flossing sticks to help you clean between your brackets and underneath your arch wires.
+You’ll also need orthodontic wax to help if you are feeling any discomfort while you’re away.

 If your treatment includes the use of elastics, then be sure to stock up before you go.
 Finally, a small container of salt can be handy to create a salt water rinse in the event that your braces rub against the inside of your cheek to help promote healing and reduce the risk of infection.